 Completed in 2011, two murals were installed for which the Desi Mundo and Community Rejuvenation Project worked with community members to finalize designs and involve them in a “paint your piece/peace” process.
 The process involved mapping out designs into small individual blocks which were then assigned colors and painted by individuals in the community, culminating in mosaic-like works.
 The intention of involving the community residents was to reflect their heritage and enhance community pride in a neighborhood that has long experienced poverty and blight.
 Unfortunately, the works were covered by graffiti in 2013 and were painted over because they could not be restored.
 There is no guarantee specific public art works will outlast the forces of social destruction in the short run, but art cannot be suppressed in the long run.

 Completed in 2012, the project funded an additional mural work on the columns at 54th Street and Shattuck Avenue in Oakland.
-This project extends the aesthetic established on 52nd street and brings the feeling of motion, a celebration of local place, and “color therapy” to the neighborhood.
+This project extends the aesthetic established on 52nd Street and brings the feeling of motion, a celebration of local place, and color therapy to the neighborhood.
 The highway crosses Shattuck at an acute angle making it an ideal place for a bold artwork.
 This project gives expression to new variations of wave forms, color tapestries, and organically unfolding images that recall the Temescal Creek and other patterns of nature in the urban fabric.
-Open Circle Foundation has commissioned a new branch of the Temescal Flows mural that was funded in Spring 2014.
+The Open Circle Foundation has commissioned a new branch of the Temescal Flows mural that was funded in Spring 2014.

-A project currently in progress, Annemarie Baldauf is leading students in the creation of six, permanently installed mosaics on the outside of the gym at Riverview Middle School in Bay Point.
-Students are participating in a year-long process to make the mosaic and apply learning from their art program, and ultimately see their art become part of their campus environment.
+Annemarie Baldauf led students in the creation of six, permanently installed mosaics outside of the gym at Riverview Middle School in Bay Point.
+Students participated in a year-long process to make the mosaic and apply learnings from their art program, and ultimately see their art become part of their campus environment.

-Completed in 2010, we and People’s Grocery commissioned a community mural project at its California Hotel garden.
+Completed in 2010, EBCF and People’s Grocery commissioned a community mural project at the California Hotel garden.
 This was the first attempt by People’s Grocery to connect visual artists with community residents as a way to promote community ownership of local urban agricultural sites.

-RYSE is a safe and welcoming center for diverse West Contra Costa youth that builds youth power and leadership towards personal and community health and transformation.
+RYSE Center is a safe and welcoming recreation space for West Contra Costa youth that aims to build youth power and leadership towards personal and community health and transformation.
 Members of RYSE’s Youth Leadership Team worked directly with Trust Your Struggle artist Robert Trujillo and Arts Change on all aspects of creating the mural – from identifying and developing the concept and story, sketching mural design on paper, outlining onto RYSE’s exterior wall, to painting and executing the project.
-RYSE organized an event inviting youth, adult allies, community residents, and other social services providers to see the mural’s unveiling in 2010.
+RYSE Center organized an event inviting youth, adult allies, community residents, and other social services providers to see the mural’s unveiling in 2010.
 The event and the mural provided an opportunity to celebrate youths’ efforts and increased awareness of the needs and priorities of youth.